Ranveer6699/Papers/Hybrid Deep RepRL.md

      1. Deliberative High Level Planner
      2. Fast Learning Low level Deep Network

+## Result
+Evaluating the model on the Hybrid Taxi domain and the Craftworld domain, we get
+1. The model prescribed performs better than the baseline DQN network
+2. The model also allows for better transfer learning than DQN

 ## Doubts and Questions
 Not educated enough about DBNs and PRMs to know why they are not used for the problem Would like to know more about latent predicates